he3als/DefendDisable/README.md

 **Only use this if you really know what you are doing, security will be worsened.** ❗

 ## Features 🤔
-- Disables or enables Windows Defender along with its services and drivers, unlike if you disabled protection via the Security app.
+- Disables or enables Windows Defender along with its services and drivers, unlike if you only disabled protection via the Security app.
 - Services like Antimalware Service Executable will not be running in the background taking up resources.
 - SmartScreen is also disabled.